 Ezekiel and Elizabeth Tubbs, 6th great grandparents on RootsMagic tree

-When Ezekiel was about 19 he married Elizabeth.
-She was from the same area and the same age, that’s all that’s known of her.
+Ezekiel married Elizabeth, last name unknown, by 1749, they were both 19.
+Elizabeth was from the same area and that’s all that’s known of her.
 Ezekiel and Elizabeth had 6 kids, 3 sons and 3 daughters.

-Ezekiel was a soldier in the French Indian Wars in 1755 to 1759 from about age 28 to age 32.
-The French and Indian War had 2 sides: colonists from British America against New France (Canada) with American Indian allies on both sides.
-The War ended with the Treaty of Paris, then more wars followed.
-In 1778 records show an Ezekiel Tubbs fighting in the Revolutionary War, maybe it was this Ezekiel at age 51 or it could have been a son or nephew, it’s unsure.
+Ezekiel was a soldier in the French Indian Wars from 1755 to 1759 from about age 28 to age 32.
+The French and Indian War had colonists from British America against New France (Canada) with American Indian allies on both sides.
+The war ended with the Treaty of Paris, then more wars followed.
+In 1778 records show an Ezekiel Tubbs fighting in the Revolutionary War, most likley this Ezekiel who was 51 years old.

-Ezekiel and Elizabeth probably died around 1790, probably in New London, Connecticut.
-Their 3 sons Ananias, Lemuel and Ezekiel fought in the Revolutionary War then married, had families.
-Daughter Experience married Samuel Cooley.
+Ezekiel and Elizabeth died around 1790, probably in New London, Connecticut.
+Their 3 sons Ananias, Lemuel and Ezekiel fought in wars then married, had families.
 Daughters Elizabeth and Abigail married Gaines brothers.
 Elizabeth married David, Abigail married Joseph Gaines.
 Abigail and Joseph, 3rd great grandparents of Faber Miller had a son Obed.
-Obed traveled to Iowa with his older sons who farmed, started families in Bremer & Butler Counties.
+Obed traveled to Iowa with his older sons who farmed and started families in Bremer & Butler Counties.

 Sources